-- User-generated documentary: we want to hear from people all over the world on what makes a positive difference to their mental health.
+- I Hope This Helps: User-generated documentary gathering stories from people all over the world on what makes a positive difference to their mental health.

 One in four people experience a mental health problem every year but, for decades, treatments have hardly progressed.
 A holistic scientific, social and cultural approach is needed, now more than ever.